ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 ```

 ### 3. Or we can identify reads that have mitochondrial genes using miniprot and assemble those reads.
-Here we will use the predicted proteins from tje Sapindus mukorossi mitchondrial genome to identify mitochondrial reads among D. viscosa's nuclear-targeted fastq file. <br>
+Here we will use the predicted proteins from the *Sapindus mukorossi* mitchondrial genome to identify mitochondrial reads among D. viscosa's nuclear-targeted fastq file. <br>
-Note that in my case this generated a small number of reads that wre not of sufficient depth to split, so I ran assemblies on this subset of reads without splitting the fastq files.<br>
+Note that in my case this generated a small number of reads that were not of sufficient depth to split, so I ran assemblies on this subset of reads without splitting the fastq files.<br>
 Convert fastq to fasta
 ```bash
 micromamba activate seqtk; seqtk seq -a trimmed_5kplus.fq >trimmed_5kplus.fasta